Q: Where should I bathe and swim at the beach?

 Professional lifeguards and weekend volunteer lifesavers ensure that people bathing and swimming between the red and yellow flags are constantly under surveillance.
-Many coastal Councils employ professional ocean lifeguards at beaches 5, 6 or 7 days each week during the Spring, Summer and Autumn seasons or all year round at their most popular beaches.
+Coastal Councils often employ professional ocean lifeguards at popular beaches every day during the Spring, Summer and Autumn seasons or all year round at their most popular beaches.
 Volunteer lifesavers also attend patrols on weekends during the summer season.

 Q: What signs are used at beaches?

 Australian Standard water safety signs are used at beaches to help provide information, warn people of particular hazards, and to regulate or prohibit some activities.
 If you are unsure of what a sign means, then ask an on-duty professional lifeguard or volunteer lifesaver.

 Q: What if I am unsure about the water conditions?